arthurpaulino/miraiml/CONTRIBUTING.md

 ## Contributing with code

-Code contributions can only be made if there is an **open issue** related to the changes you want to make, where we've discussed and come to an agreement.
+Code contributions can only be made if there is an **open issue** related to the changes you want to make, where we have discussed and come to an agreement about them.

 Before commiting your changes, remember to increment the [version][version] according to the [Semantic Versioning][semver] specification.